 - Depressed mood

 Suicidal thoughts and actions among primarily depressed patients treated with sedatives-hypnotics have been reported.
 Taking excess Ambien not only amplifies the intensity and frequency of usual side effects, but it can also induce other symptoms such as hallucinations, total blackouts, and poor balance/coordination.
 Innumerable cases in which Ambien addicts prepare food, let their pet out or turn the stove on have occurred with no memory of doing so.

 Ambien is known to cause withdrawal symptoms in those who quickly stop the medicine after taking it regularly for an extended period of time.
 Most prescriptions are relatively short, but It is also possible for withdrawal symptoms to occur when Ambien has only been taken daily for one to two weeks.
 Withdrawal symptoms associated with Ambien can include, but are not limited to:

 - Unpleasant feelings

 - Panic attack

-Treatment for Ambien addiction can vary depending upon the patient and the level of addiction.
-The first step is evaluation by a physician and a psychiatrist to determine the proper method for treatment.
+Treatment for Ambien abuse and withdrawal can vary depending upon the patient and the level of addiction.
+The first step is an evaluation by a physician and a psychiatrist to determine the proper method for treatment.
 Detoxification is necessary, and the doctor may recommend 24/7 treatment.
 Ambien addicts are also likely to work on their relationship with sleep as part of their treatment.
-They can be taught how to use specific tools like yoga, meditation and exercise as well as diet and nutrition, changing caffeine intake, creating new patterns, and counseling to determine the cause for taking Ambien in the first place.
-In taking such an approach, a quality treatment center identifies the problems linked to the Ambien use and abuse to increase the likelihood of a full recovery from the addiction.
+Promises Behavioral Health strives to provide comprehensive care that doesn’t just end at treatment; learning to use specific tools like yoga, meditation, exercise, and diet all make handling one’s relationship with Ambien easier.
+Don’t hesitate.
+Call 844.875.5609 to find out how you can take control of your addiction.